rams-research/cgcellulosefibril/README.md

 ## Should proceed with minimization, NVT, NPT and MD runs.

-Some examples of .mdp files are included.
+Some *examples* of GROMACS .mdp files are included.

+- Always double-check the input/output files!
+- We recommend to coarse-grain configuration from a previously all-atom simulation run.
+- The model is been developed, all contributions are welcome!

 ## License